akiladananjana/Python-Hexdump/README.md

 Linux xxd Utility Implementation using Python

 # What is xxd in Linux?
-xxd is a Linux command that creates a hex dump of a given file or standard input. hex dump is a hexadecimal view of data.
+xxd is a Linux commandline utility that creates a hex dump of a given file or standard input. hex dump is a hexadecimal view of data.

 # Usage